christylaguardia-student/class-notes/code401/week08/sep01.md

 * double-check privacy settings (visible on linkedin?)
 (think of yourself as a product)

-* stackoverflow has a job board
+* stack overflow has a job board

 update github about-me and descriptions for repos

+create a more text-based version of resume for uploading, and a nicer formated one for face-to-face